 - No. People don’t change.
 After the first 16 months of marriage being a complete communication breakdown and sexless, my feelings have completely changed for my husband, and I don’t think there’s any bouncing back.

 - I don’t know.
 He’s never been passionate towards me and I’m growing weary.
 At this point, even when he tries, it seems like an act.

-If you have good reason to think she has given up, I suggest you read the ten part series that starts here.
+If you have good reason to think she has given up, I suggest you read the ten part series starting here.
 I can also recommend, on the recommendation of friends I trust who did it, the Save My Marriage crisis intervention intense couples workshop.
 They have a 75% success rate, defined as a couple being together five years after participating.
-It is going to cost you $1,500 to $2,000 with travel and lodging, but if your marriage is hanging in the balance I would call that money well spent – and it’s a whole lot cheaper than a divorce!
+It is going to cost you $1,500 to $2,000 with travel and lodging, but if your marriage is hanging in the balance I’d call it money well spent – and it’s a whole lot cheaper than a divorce!